-Low acetylcholine can lead to a group of symptoms that resembles dementia including mental confusion, brain fog, incoherent speech, delirium, blurred vision, memory loss, and hallucinations.
+Low acetylcholine can lead to a cluster of symptoms that resembles dementia, including mental confusion, brain fog, incoherent speech, delirium, blurred vision, memory loss, and hallucinations.

 Anticholinergic Drugs and Seniors

-The side effects of anticholinergic drugs are more pronounced in seniors due to the natural reduction of acetylcholine production associated with age.
+The side effects of anticholinergic drugs are more pronounced in seniors due to the natural decline in acetylcholine production that occurs with age.

-The increased risk of dementia from anticholinergic drugs is significant — around 30%.
-(8)
+The increased risk of dementia from anticholinergic drugs is significant, around 30%.

-Notice that these lists rate drugs by level of anticholinergic activity — mild, moderate, or severe.
+Not all anticholinergic drugs are equally hazardous, so these lists rate drugs by their level of anticholinergic activity — mild, moderate, or severe.

-Additionally, Dr. Leo Galland has published an extensive list of anticholinergic substances that includes drugs, herbal remedies, and even eye drops.
+Leo Galland, MD, a renowned functional medicine pioneer, has published an extensive list of anticholinergic substances that includes drugs and herbal remedies.

 Prescription sleeping pills like Ambien, Sonata, and Lunesta are notorious for causing memory problems.

-Ever since these drugs hit the market, people have been reporting “Ambien amnesia” or “Ambien blackouts” during which they have walked, eaten, and even driven their car in their sleep with no recollection of it the following day.
-(9)
+Ever since these drugs came on the market, people have been reporting “Ambien amnesia” or “Ambien blackouts” during which they have walked, eaten, and even driven their car in their sleep with no recollection of it the following day!

-Dr. Kirk Parsley is a physician, former Navy SEAL, and a sleep expert for the US Navy.
+Kirk Parsley, MD, is a physician, former Navy SEAL, and a sleep expert for the US Navy.

-He found a large number of Navy SEALS were using sleeping pills and made a startling discovery while studying EEGs of their brains.
-(10)
+He found that a large number of Navy SEALs were using sleeping pills and made a startling discovery while studying EEGs of their brains.

-Brainwave patterns showed that, under the effect of sleeping pills, these men were as unconscious as if they were drunk or in a coma, but were not actually asleep.
+Brainwave patterns showed that, under the effect of sleeping pills, these men were unconscious but not actually asleep; it was as if they were drunk or in a coma.

 Cholesterol-lowering medications might just be the single worst group of drugs for your brain.

-Memory loss is now required to be listed as a side effect on the label of statin cholesterol-lowering drugs like Lipitor and Crestor.
+Memory loss is now required to be listed as a side effect on the label of cholesterol-lowering drugs, like Lipitor and Crestor, known as statins.

-And it’s not just statins, other kinds of cholesterol-lowering drugs were also strongly linked to increased forgetfulness.
+And it’s not just statins, other kinds of cholesterol-lowering drugs are also strongly linked to increased forgetfulness.

 Here’s why lowering cholesterol is a problem for your brain.